Top 29 Japanese Fashion Trends In 2022

 In some way, minimalism is the antithesis of the modern consumerist narrative, and with a rich hierarchical heritage, the Japanese are best at that.

-So much so, that some of the best minimalist clothing designers are hailing from Japan, inspired by Asia’s rich history in social classes, and desire to avoid unnecessary waste.
+So much so that some of the best minimalist clothing designers hailing from Japan, inspired by Asia’s rich history in social classes and desire to avoid unnecessary waste.

 20/29